Holba

-Pivovar Holba a.s. is a brewery located in Hanušovice, Czech Republic.
-The major owner is a brewer company PMS Přerov a.s.
+Pivovar Holba is a brewery located in Hanušovice, Czech Republic.
+The major owner is a brewer company Pivovary CZ Group a.s.
 Annual production is over 350,000 hectoliters.
 The most notable product is Holba Šerák, a medium strong beer, named after the nearby mountain.
-The motto of the brewery is Pure Beer from Mountains.
+The motto of the brewery is Pure Beer from the Mountains.

 History

 The brewery was founded by maltster Josef Müllshitzský in 1874.
 In 1906, the brewery became a part of joint-stock company named Nordmährische Brauerei und Malzfabriks Aktiengesselschaft im Mährisch Schönberg.
 The brewery was third largest Czechoslovak beer producer during interwar period.
 In 1948, the brewery was nationalized by communist regulation and became non-independent part of Severomoravské pivovary Přerov, the national enterprise.
 Producing of Holba Šerák brand was started in 1983.
 The Czechoslovak republic government launched economic transformation after Velvet revolution in 1990’s; a major goal was disposing of enormous nationalized property.
 Therefore the joint-stock company Holba a.s. was created, the PMS Přerov a.s. has become major owner in 1995.
 Recently, the brewery is well-going and gainful enterprise.